LucasMelll0/LucasMelll0/README.md

 <div align-"center">

-  <h2> i'm a Brazilian student of Information Systems on 6º period 👨‍💻🇧🇷
+  <h2> i'm a Brazilian student of Information Systems on 6º period 🎓🇧🇷

-  <h2> i'm currently learning Kotlin on Android 🤯 </h2>
+  <h2> i'm focused on android native development currently with kotlin, but i already used android with java 👨🏽‍💻 </h2>

 </div>
 <br>